Fossils, shipwrecks and shale, galore. Saltwick Bay is located along the North Yorkshire Coast, just a short drive or walk from Whitby.

 At first glance, Saltwick Bay appears to be a beautifully sculpted bay that offers glorious views out to sea but little more.
 However, this could not be further from the truth.
 Saltwick Bay is actually packed with history and astounding geological features that make it a place you must visit and see for yourself.

-If you’re going to visit Saltwick Bay, and you should, take my advice to forget driving and walk.
+If you’re going to visit Saltwick Bay, it’s really lovely to forget driving and walk.
 It is only a short 1.5-mile walk away from Whitby and the rewards of doing so are magnificent.
 There are many picturesque views for you to take advantage of such as Whitby Abbey, the harbour entrance, and the remarkable North Yorkshire coastline.

 Access to this breathtaking walk is via Whitby Holiday Park where there are steps leading down to the beach.
 You should, however, check tide times to ensure you don’t get cut off and be wary that the steps can get slippery in winter.